bdtinc/maskcam/docs/BalenaOS-Photon-Nano-Setup.md

 When using a Jetson Nano with a Photon carrier board (i.e. a "Photon Nano"), the process for installing balenaOS is different than with a Developer Kit.
 The production Jetson Nano module does not have an SD card slot, so balenaOS has to be directly flashed onto the device over USB, rather than using balenaEtcher.
 Fortunately, balena has created a flashing tool called [jetson-flash](https://github.com/balena-os/jetson-flash) that allows you to do this.

-## Setting up jetson-flash
+### Setting up jetson-flash
 To flash the balenaOS image onto the Photon Nano, we need to use Balena's jetson-flash tool.
-For this project, the jetson-flash tool was tested and used on a PC with Ubuntu >= v16.04.
-It also requires NodeJS >= v10, which can be installed on Ubuntu using [these installation instructions](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).
+The instructions here show how to install and use jetson-flash on an Ubuntu v18.04 PC.
+The tool also requires NodeJS >= v10, which can be installed on Ubuntu using [these installation instructions](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions).

 First, clone the jetson-flash repository using: